SammyKrosoft/Exchange-2016-and-2019-Generate-Certificate-Request-Custom-Script/README.md

 New-ExchangeCertificate -FriendlyName $CertFriendlyName -GenerateRequest -KeySize 2048 -SubjectName $SubjectName -DomainName $DomainNames -PrivateKeyExportable $true -RequestFile $RequestFilePath -ErrorAction Stop
 ```

 This script generates the New-ExchangeCertificate command line with correct subject format, as well as domain names (SANs).
-You can choose to execute the command from the script ($ExecuteCommand = $true), or just dump the New-ExchangeCertificate command line for manual run (copy/paste) and/or documentation ($ExecuteCommand = $false).
+You can choose to execute the command from the script ($ExecuteCommand = $true), or just paste the New-ExchangeCertificate command line for manual run (copy/paste) and/or documentation ($ExecuteCommand = $false).

+> **NOTE**: the script puts the command line in the clipboard - just use CTRL + V to paste it anywhere after running the script

 # Usage